Annihilator (band): Departure of Dave Padden and Suicide Society (2014–2016)

-For the Demented and Ballistic, Sadistic (2017–present)
+For the Demented, Ballistic, Sadistic and upcoming eighteenth studio album (2017–present)

 By the end of 2016, Annihilator had begun working on their sixteenth studio album.
 Waters stated, "On the next one, the changes I'm gonna make… I only said two things.
 I've got all these people telling me, 'You've gotta go back to this album,' or that album, or that album, or that album.
 'You've gotta do this,' 'You've gotta do that.'
 So what I do is I block it out.
 But I've decided that I'm going to not worry about catchy, commercial choruses — 'commercial,' as in you remember it, where you intentionally make that chorus the most important part of the song and you want people to remember that one every time.
 That kind of is the opposite of what I used to do in the earlier days.
 In the earlier days, I would go, 'I don't care about the chorus being the main part; I want the whole song to be cool.'
 So therefore the choruses were not as commercial or catchy.
 And they remained heavy back then; the choruses would end up being heavy.
 Whereas on my Suicide Society record I just did, you could have a heavy song, but then you hit the chorus and you go, 'Woah, that's pretty mainstream stuff in the choruses.'
 And the other thing was, since I'm such a fan of so many bands, I let myself go a little bit on the last album with being too blatantly obvious with my influences and my musical loves as a fan.
 So you really heard a song that had a lot of the Master of Puppets era of music from Metallica, and you really heard a Megadeth-y song on there, and you really heard in my vocals some Hetfield and Mustaine-isms.
 And I think that was great, as a fan, to get it out, but I think I need to do more of my own thing on the next record."